dendrograms/astrodendro/docs/using.rst

 are several options to control the computation of the dendrogram and can be passed to the ``compute`` method:

-* ``min_intensity``: the minimum value to consider in the dataset - any value lower than this will not be considered in the dendrogram.
+* ``min_value``: the minimum value to consider in the dataset - any value lower than this will not be considered in the dendrogram.
 If you are working with observations, it is likely that you will want to set this to the `detection` level, for example 3- or 5-sigma, so that only significant values are included in the dendrogram.
 By default, all values are used.

-* ``min_npix``: the minimum number of pixels/values needed for a leaf to be considered an indepdendent entity.
+* ``min_npix``: the minimum number of pixels/values needed for a leaf to be considered an independent entity.
 When the dendrogram is being computed, and when a leaf is about to be joined onto a branch or another leaf, if the leaf has fewer than this number of pixels, then it is combined with the branch or leaf it is being merged with and is no longer considered a separate entity.
-By default, this parameter is set to zero, so there is no minimum number of pixels required for leaves to remain indepdendent entities.
+By default, this parameter is set to zero, so there is no minimum number of pixels required for leaves to remain independent entities.

 * ``min_delta``: the minimum `height` a leaf has to have in order to be considered an independent entity.
 The `height` of the leaf is the difference